athinamanolakou/jet-set-go/README.md

 # ✈️ JetSetGo

 **JetSetGo** is a smart travel companion app built with Flutter and Firebase, designed to help users organize their trips with ease.
-It includes features for packing, document management, weather previews, and itinerary planning — all wrapped in a sleek, modern UI.
+It includes features for packing, document management, weather previews, and itinerary planning.

 ---